-Drug Interactions:
+Drug Interactons:

-- o β-blockers, clonidine, guanethidine, and reserpine may mask hypoglycemic reactions. - o Thiazolidinediones can cause dose-related fluid retention, particularly when used in combination with insulin. - o Refer to the prescribing information for all drugs that can increase or reduce the glucose-lowering ability of insulin.
+- β-blockers, clonidine, guanethidine, and reserpine may mask hypoglycemic reactions. - o Thiazolidinediones can cause dose-related fluid retention, particularly when used in combination with insulin. - o Refer to the prescribing information for all drugs that can increase or reduce the glucose-lowering ability of insulin.

-Risk Evaluation and Mitigation Strategy (REMS)
+• Risk Evaluation and Mitigation Strategy (REMS)

-• The FDA requires a communication plan to inform health care professionals about the serious risk of acute bronchospasm associated with Afrezza.
+The FDA previously required a communication plan to inform health care professionals about the serious risk of acute bronchospasm associated with Afrezza; however, in April 2018, the FDA determined that the communication plan has been completed and REMS is no longer needed.